awais-mustafa/awwais.github.io/content/fquotes.md

 ---

-> ❝ One of the basic rules of the universe is that nothing is perfect.
-Perfection simply doesn’t exist...without imperfection, neither you nor I would exist. ❞
->
-> ~ Stephen Hawking

----

 > ❝ You can't connect the dots looking forward; you can only connect them looking backward.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something; your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life. ❞
 >